Pumice and Concrete: Applications and Benefits of Pumice-Enhanced Concrete

 And that’s just the pozzolanic application.
 Pumice is an ideal lightweight aggregate for specialized form-placed concrete applications that call for less weight and/or insulative qualities.

 Pumice concrete has several advantages over conventional concrete in many construction applications—first, and perhaps most significantly, its unique lightweight quality.
 This trait contributes to a decrease in structural steel costs and, consequently, job costs.
 Larger volumes of concrete can be handled by lighter equipment with less wear and tear on that equipment.
 There is also a significant reduction of dead weight on supports and formwork.
-Second, pumice concrete has superior resistance to harsh weather conditions like freezing and thawing and an R-value some 4-times that of ordinary concrete—making pumice concrete suitable for colder climates and places that experience dramatic changes in the weather. [ MORE ]
+Second, pumice concrete has superior resistance to harsh weather conditions like freezing and thawing and an R-value some 4-times that of ordinary concrete—making pumice concrete suitable for colder climates and places that experience dramatic changes in the weather.
+Also, an ideal compliment for insulated wall and decking systems like insulated concrete forms (IFCs). [ MORE ]

 PROPERTIES OF HESS PUMICE AGGREGATES—tables with ASTM tests, specifications.